Annual Featured Rides

 START: The Corner: Le Doux Road at Olympic Blvd, 1 block west of La Cienega Blvd.
 Guests: bring a signed waiver <link>.
 Free.

-Dead of Winter Double – Saturday, Late November or Early December
+Dead of Winter Double – First Weekend in December

 Christmas Day Ride – Christmas morning